kmorrell27/UpperCrustCatering/specials/christmas.md

 ### Dessert

-- Raspberry cheesecake in a chocolate soufflé cup
+- Chocolate covered strawberries drizzled with almond bark

-*Orders for Christmas Eve or Christmas Day need to be placed by Tuesday, December 20 for pick-up only by 3:00PM on December 24th*
+*Orders for Christmas Eve or Christmas Day need to be placed by Wednesday, December 20 for pick-up only by 2:00PM on December 24th*

 *We gladly provided printed heating instructions for all Christmas Eve Menu orders*